phillord/horned-owl/roadmap.md

 Clean up command line code.
 Add a multiplexer `horned-owl dump` -> `horned-dump`

 Version 0.12.0
 ==============

 Consider tighter integration with other crates, especially for IRIs.
+Bump quick-xml version so it's compatible with what ever we are using for RDF parsing.